tetteykn/MouseButtonsMapper/README.md

 - Mouse Mapper includes a **free trial** with full functionality.
 - After the trial period, a **one-time purchase of $5.55** unlocks permanent access.
 - **No subscriptions.
 No recurring fees.**

-### License Details
-- The activation key is **device-bound** and valid for **one device only**.
-- Activation can be completed **entirely offline**.
+- **Online recognition**: If the device is connected to the internet and has a valid previous purchase, Mouse Mapper will automatically activate — no serial key entry required.
+- **Offline or server unavailable**: Users can enter the serial key manually to activate the Software.
-- Once purchased, the app can be activated without requiring ongoing server access.
+- Lifetime access on the activated device.
-- The license remains usable even if online services or activation servers are no longer available.

 ---

 ## Important Notes

-- Due to the nature of offline, device-bound activation, **refunds are not available after license delivery**.
+- Due to the nature of offline, device-bound activation, **refunds are not available** after license delivery.
-- Software updates may be provided to improve functionality, but they are **optional** and not required to continue using the activated app.
+- Software updates may be provided but are **optional** and not required to continue using the activated app.

 ---